Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 # Terminology

+In this document, the term "Caller-ID" refers to the identity presented to users, while "Calling Party Number" refers to the signaling field used to convey that identity.

 * **Alice**: The calling party (originator of the call being vetted).
 * **Bob**: The called party (owner of the number being vetted).
 * **Mallory**: An attacker attempting to spoof a Caller-ID.